top of page

 The deadline to submit applications for 2026 scholarship awards is midnight, Wednesday, March 18th.

-Scholarship award winners are typically recognized on our website, or by other means such as press-releases in local media.
-You will be asked to provide a head shot photo to include in these communications (you must approve for release).
+Scholarship award winners are typically recognized on our website and in our Spring Concert program.
+You will be asked to provide a head shot photo to include in these communications.

 2025